ansamuel/machine-learning-for-finance/README.md

 # Machine Learning for Finance and Complex Systems

 Welcome to the **Machine Learning for Finance and Complex Systems** GitHub repository!
-This repository contains all the code, assignments, and resources for the course offered in the **Spring Semester 2025** at **ETH Zurich**.
+This repository contains all the info concerning the project on "Context is all you need" for the course offered in the **Spring Semester 2025** at **ETH Zurich**.

 ## 📌 About the Course
 This course explores the intersection of **machine learning**, **finance**, and **complex systems**, providing theoretical foundations and hands-on applications.
 Students will develop models and algorithms for **financial markets**, **risk management**, **portfolio optimization**, and **dynamical systems**.